uvarc/rc-learning/content/courses/python-introduction/lists.md

 Print the length of the list.
 Change the fourth element to 11.
-Extend the list with L=[20,30,40]
+Extend the list with L=[20,30,40].
-Print the index of the item 9
+Print the index of the item that has the value `9`.
 Remove that item from the list.
 Print the current length of the list.
 Sort the list and then reverse the sorted version.